 Aspects of the exam that stood out to me:

-- It is definitively a penetration test in a simulated environment based off of real-world penetration tests.
-There are no multiple choice and it is not a CTF.
+It is definitively a penetration test in a simulated environment based on real-world penetration tests.
+There is no multiple choice and it is not a CTF.

 In sum, it does exactly what it says on the can.